averyvery/hieroglyph/README.md

 - In a vector editor (Illustrator, Inkscape), create a 1000pt x 1000pt canvas
 - Draw your icon as a single compound path
 - Center it horizontally
-- Vertically, fit it between ~y288 and ~y1025
+- Vertically, fit it between ~y250 and ~y1000 (the bottom of the canvas)
-	- Tip: Use Illustrator's Transform palette to set the icon to 737pt high, with a y of 656 and x of 500
 - Save it as a-[iconname].svg in your glyphs folder, 'a' being the letter you want to map the glyph to. [iconname] can be anything, it's just to help you remember which icon you used.

 ## Testing